Uncomputability of Phase Diagrams: Results

+In \cref{eq:gs-energy-L} we see that the difference between the Hamiltonian's ground state energy in the case where $\epsilon(L)$ from \cref{eq:epsilon} is approximately $1$ or $0$ decreases with the system size $L$.
+Thus the energy gap between the two cases goes to zero irrespective of whether $\varphi$ encodes a halting or non-halting instance.
+To amplify this gap so that there is a finite energy gap in the thermodynamic limit (as per points \ref{List:Point 2} and \ref{List:Point 3}), we will combine the Feynman-Kitaev Hamiltonian with a classical Hamiltonian based on a Wang tiling that partitions the space suitably to ensure a fixed density of computation instances is spawned across the lattice.
+The result we achieve with this is an energy gap opening up as $L$ grows between the cases where $\epsilon$ takes different values.

-\paragraph{Classical Computation.} A set of Wang tiles---which are square, 2D tiles with coloured sides, with the rule that adjacent sides must match in colour---can be mapped to a Hamiltonian such that the ground state of the Hamiltonian is a tiling satisfying the tiling rules (if such a tiling exists).
-If no such tiling obeying the tiling rules exist, the ground state energy of the Hamiltonian is $\geq 1$.
+A set of Wang tiles---square, 2D tiles with coloured sides, with the rule that adjacent sides of neighbouring tiles in a tiling of the plane must have matching colours---can be mapped to a classical Hamiltonian: if tiles $t_i$, $t_j$ cannot be placed next to each other, then we introduce a term $\ketbra{t_it_j}$ into the Hamiltonian.
+The overall Hamiltonian is the sum over all such local terms, such that its ground state represents a tiling satisfying the tiling rules (if such a tiling exists).
+If no such tiling exists, the ground state energy is $\geq 1$.

-Similarly, it is well known that there exist tile sets that encode the evolution of a classical TM \cite{robinson1971undecidability} within a square grid: successive TM tape configurations are represented by rows, such that adjacent rows represent successive time steps of the TM.
+Similarly, it is well known that there exist tile sets that encode the evolution of a classical TM \cite{Berge_Undecidability_Of_Domino_Problem,robinson1971undecidability} within a square grid: TM tape configurations are represented by rows, such that adjacent rows represent successive time steps of the TM (\cref{Fig:TM_Encoded_As_Tiles}).

-We combine both Wang tiles and the Turing Machine tiling ideas in the following way, by constructing a tile set whose valid tilings have the following properties: \begin{enumerate} \item A tiling pattern that creates a square grid on the lattice $\Lambda$ (much like a checkerboard), such that there are multiple valid tilings corresponding to different grid square sizes. \item Within each square, we place a tiling that translates the squares' side length $w$ into a binary description of $w$ along one of the edges (drawing ideas from \cite{Patitz2014}).
-This unary-to-binary tiling is then dovetailed with a TM which takes the binary description as input, and then calculates the value $\lceil w^{1/8} \rceil$, such that a special symbol $\bullet$ is placed at an offset by said 8\textsuperscript{th} root from the left on the top edge of each square. \end{enumerate} The checkerboard pattern and the symbol on the edge are depicted in \cref{fig:checkerboard-tiling}, and in the proof of \cref{lem:compute-within-tiles}, respectively; we denote the checkerboard plus classical tiling Hamiltonian with $\Hchecker$.
+We combine both Wang tiles and the Turing Machine tiling ideas by constructing a tile set whose valid tilings have the following properties: \begin{enumerate} \item A tiling pattern that creates a square grid across the lattice $\Lambda$ (much like a checkerboard).
+The side length of the grid squares can be varied (provided all grid squares are the same size) and still correspond to a valid tiling (depicted in \cref{Fig:Checkerboard_Tiling_2}). \item Within each square of the grid we use the tiles to encode a TM which first counts the size of the square it is contained in, and then outputs a marker $\bullet$ on the top border of the square, where the placement of this marker is a function of the size of the square (depicted in in \cref{Fig:TM_Encoded_As_Tiles}).